TriKro/rsb-content/part2-the_index/what-are-you-trying-to-learn.md

 One way to generate these questions is brainstorming around your problems/challenges/opportunities and reframing them as questions.
 There are many ways to brainstorm questions and identify gaps in our business model such as using the Business Model Canvas, but most of them still leave blind spots.
 Fortunately, it’s quite easy for other people who have a little emotional distance from our business to see where we are making risky assumptions.
 So instead of listing a variety of brainstorming methods, the only advice we’ll offer in this book is just to ask someone else.

-A _peer review_ is a time honored method to eliminate oversights.
+A _peer review_ is a time-honored method to eliminate oversights.
 It can be used to proofread a document or just to make sure we’re not about to walk out of the house with mismatching socks.

 To peer review our business model, we don’t even need to ask a seasoned entrepreneur or industry expert.
 Almost anyone is able to provide the input we need.

 We can present our business idea and business model to someone else and ask _them_ to ask _us_ questions.
 Encourage them to ask any question they want and make sure to mention that there are no dumb questions.

 We simply to write down those questions.
 They may be questions that we have failed to ask ourselves.
-If we do four or five peer reviews and everyone asks us, “Who is your target customer?” or “Gee….your target customer seems very broad” we probably haven’t defined our target customer very well.
+If we do four or five peer reviews and everyone asks us, “Who is your target customer?” or “Gee … your target customer seems very broad” we probably haven’t defined our target customer very well.

-We should not defend our idea or try and explain in excruciating detail why their question is **not** a risk for us.
+We should not defend our idea or try and explain in excruciating detail why their question is _not_ a risk for us.
 Our job is only to note the questions that are being asked and include them when we prioritize.

 ## Priority Does Not Have a Plural